7 Tips On How To Get Through a Divorce Emotionally

 2. Take care of yourself physically.

-Every single woman I know who is going through a divorce loses a ton of weight (and not in a healthy way.)
-So, make sure you are nourishing your body with healthy food, lots of green leafy vegetables and whole foods.
-Minimize drinking (I know that’s not easy) and work out and do yoga.
-You know the drill.
+Because you are so emotionally distraught, your immune system might be vulnerable.
+This vulnerability can cause everything from diseases to a poor quality of life–not being able to sleep, weight gain or loss, irritability, and affecting relationships.
+That’s why it’s important to make sure you are nourishing your body with healthy food, lots of green leafy vegetables and whole foods.
+Minimize drinking wine (I know that’s not easy) and work out and do yoga.
 Being physically healthy is very important and very linked to how to get through a divorce emotionally.

 3. Try to live your life as normally as possible.